Liberty Village of Clinton Ratings & Violations

 Clinton Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is the victim of negligence or abuse while residing in any Illinois nursing facility, including Liberty Village of Clinton, Rosenfeld Injury Lawyers can provide immediate legal assistance.
+If you suspect your loved one is the victim of negligence or abuse while residing in any Illinois nursing facility, including Liberty Village of Clinton, Rosenfeld Injury Lawyers LLC can provide immediate legal assistance.
 Our team of dedicated DeWitt County elder abuse lawyers can take appropriate measures to hold those responsible for the harm legally and financially accountable.

 We urge you to make contact today with our Clinton nursing home abuse law firm at (888) 424-5757 to schedule a free, no-obligation case evaluation.
 We accept nursing home neglect cases on contingency, to avoid the need of making any upfront payment.